The Okavango Delta

 There are different ways to enjoy the Okavango.
-A walking safari through the Okavango Delta is a unique experience.
+A walking safari through the Okavango Delta is a unique and exciting experience.
 During the safari you can come face to face with elephants, lions and buffaloes.
 Somewhat quieter is a boat safari.
 Sail through the tall grass and enjoy the tranquility and vastness of the unique area.
-To really get a picture of how big the delta is you might want to fly over it.
-When you do that you see how the river makes its way through the beautiful landscape.
-We recommend to stay two or three days so that you can spend one or 2 nights in the area.
+We recommend to stay at least two or three days so that you can spend one or 2 nights in the area.
 If you decide to stay for several days, you can camp on one of the safer islands of the Delta.
 At night it is compulsory to keep a campfire so it keeps wild animals away.

 Where to stayA great base to explore the Delta is the Thamalakane River Lodge.
 It is a beautiful lodge with bungalows by the river.
-They have amazing attentive staff, especially in the restaurant.
-The restaurant has an amazing view as you can see.
+The restaurant is great and has an amazing view as you can see.
 On booking.com they get an average rating of 8.5.

 When to visit